Saint Helena, Ascension and Tristan da Cunha

 A private company is not allowed to offer its shares to the general public.

-• Specified private company
+- Specified private company

-A private company limited by shares may be regarded as a specified company if its articles contain: a restriction on the transfer of shares; a limit of 11 on the number of shareholders (excluding employees or former employees); a prohibition on offering shares or debentures to the public; a statement that it will carry on business in St Helena (or Ascension, as the case may be).
+A private company limited by shares may be regarded as a specified company if its articles contain: a restriction on the transfer of shares;

 A specified private company need not submit financial statements to the Registrar, but must keep proper books of account.